 You can visit my Mexican Song Pages for a long version of Las Mañanitas and other Mexican songs.

 Many thanks to Celia Andrés for singing Las Mañanitas for us!

 Here are some other posts about Mother’s Day, including some Spanish poems:

 This article was posted on Tuesday, May 6th, 2008 at 5:13 pm and is filed under Birthday Songs, Children's Songs, Countries & Cultures, Dominican Republic, Ecuador, Folk Songs, Holiday Songs, Holidays Around the World, Languages, Las Mañanitas, Las mañanitas, Las mañanitas, Mexican Children's Songs, Mexico, Mothers Day, Mothers Day Songs, MP3's, Nicaragua, Peru, Recordings of Songs, Spain, Spanish, Spanish Folk Songs, Spanish Kids Songs, Venezuela.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.